 Kirtland’s Warbler Alliance Signature Events

 The Kirtland’s Warbler Alliance helps to plan and lead two keystone events each year, including the Jack Pine Planting Day and Kirtland’s Warbler Home Opener.

-Visit our Participate tab to learn more about these events which are usually held in May and early June.
+Visit our Participate tab in the springtime to learn more about these events which are usually held in May and early June.

 Kirtland’s Warbler Alliance Partners

 The Kirtland’s Warbler Alliance is dedicated to expanding awareness for the Kirtland’s Warbler and important conservation programs that help the species as well as the jack pine forest system where it lives.
 These programs benefit a variety of outdoor recreation opportunities and the communities of Northeast Michigan where the Kirtland’s Warbler nests.
 If you’re interested in connecting with the Kirtland’s Warbler consider:

 - Donating to help ensure conservation programs vital to the health of the Kirtland’s Warbler and the jack pine forest where it nests continue